daringway/logger/README.md

 LOG_PRETTY: boolean Enable pretty printing of logs for development.
 Use for CLI testing.
 Default: false

+LOG_WITH_CONSOLE: boolean Enable logging to console.
+Default: false, writes to STDOUT

 # Log Levels Explained

 When logging use this as a guide on which level to log at.